Elephant in the Room: Skirts and the Male Bulge

 Avoiding attention

-Some people are obsessed with what’s going on ‘down there’, and if they see someone who doesn’t fit the “normal” sex they’re used to seeing in a skirt, their eyes might find themselves glancing (or worse, staring) at your junk.
-There’s also a growing awareness of trans people, which might amplify this obsession with genitalia.
+Some people obsess over what’s going on ‘down there’.
+They see someone who doesn’t fit the “normal” sex they’re used to seeing in a skirt, and glance (or worse, stare) at your junk.
+Growing awareness of trans people can amplify this obsession with genitalia as well.

 Males who wear skirts might not enjoy this attention.